awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

         ]
 ```

-## S3FullAccessPolicy: Gives full access permissions to objects in the Amazon S3 Bucket<a name="s3-full-access-policy"></a>
+## S3FullAccessPolicy: Gives full access permissions to objects in the Amazon S3 bucket<a name="s3-full-access-policy"></a>

 ```
         "Statement": [